Review of American Journey Grain Free Canned Dog Food

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other moisture-rich dog foods.

-Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a canned dog food containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a canned dog food containing a significant amount of meat.

 However, with 51% of the total calories in our example coming from fat versus just 34% from protein, some recipes may not be suitable for every animal.

-American Journey Grain-Free is a canned dog food using at least a notable amount of named meats as its main source of animal protein, thus earning the brand 5 stars.
+American Journey Grain-Free is a canned dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Has American Journey Brand Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to this American Journey product.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to American Journey.